 Using this research as the foundation, I started designing the product from the ground up.

-After reviewing the user research and interview findings shared by the founders, I created a clear problem
+After reviewing the user research and interview findings shared by the founders, my next step was to

-findings.
-I carefully reviewed the interview responses to identify common patterns, goals, and challenges
+user personas based on the research findings.
+I carefully reviewed the interview responses to identify

-among the participants.
-Based on this analysis, I created two primary user personas that represented the
+common patterns, goals, and challenges among the participants.
+Based on this analysis, I created two

-platform’s target users.
+user personas that represented the platform’s target users.

 After identifying the target users and their pain points, I wanted to understand how existing SaaS spend

 management platforms approached these challenges.
-I conducted a competitor audit to study common workflows,
+I conducted a competitor audit to study common

 feature sets, and user experiences.
-This helped me identify industry best practices as well as opportunities
+This helped me identify industry best practices as well as

 where AppVentory could differentiate itself.